 (3) the company’s certificate of formation contains a notice of the limitations provided in Subsection (a).

 Added by Acts 2009, 81st Leg., R.S., Ch.
 84, section 45, eff.
-September 1, 2009.
+September 1, 2009.”

-Formation of a Series LLC in Texas
+Formation of a Texas Series LLC

-To properly establish a Series LLC in Texas, several requirements must be met:
+Breaking Sections 101.601 and 602 down, the TBOC indicates that to properly establish a Series LLC in Texas, several requirements must be met:

 - The LLC’s Company Agreement must contain a statement regarding the limitation of liability with respect to the series; and